maxymkuz/mini_google/PROGRESS.md

 which tables and columns we need etc.

 - [x] A simple frontend prototype.
 Documented query format from the frontend to the database - 921ccf5d55a7ce76c30bc2a0e4307ceec5b9a716

+## Week 2
+- [x] Data base with python backend for it.

+- [x] Updated crawlers to connect them to data base.

+- [x] Full docker compose file with data base, crawlers and frontend.

+- [x] Figure out how to work with queries in different languages, + Ukrainian language tokenization.